Asana/python-asana-preview/docs/WorkspaceMembershipsApi.md

     api_instance = workspace_memberships_api.WorkspaceMembershipsApi(api_client)
     workspace_membership_gid = "12345" # str |
     opt_pretty = True # bool | Provides “pretty” output.
 Provides the response in a “pretty” format.
 In the case of JSON this means doing proper line breaking and indentation to make it readable.
-This will take extra time and increase the response size so it is advisable only to use this during debugging. (optional) opt_fields = ["created_at","is_admin","is_guest","is_active","user_task_list","workspace","vacation_dates","user"] # [str] | This endpoint returns a compact resource, which excludes some properties by default.
+This will take extra time and increase the response size so it is advisable only to use this during debugging. (optional) opt_fields = ["is_active","user","is_admin","workspace","user_task_list","created_at","is_guest","vacation_dates"] # [str] | This endpoint returns a compact resource, which excludes some properties by default.
 To include those optional properties, set this query parameter to a comma-separated list of the properties you wish to include. (optional)

     # Example passing only required values which don't have defaults set
     try: